gabriel-dg/account-kit-7702/README.md

 If you encounter any TypeScript errors or issues:

 1. Make sure all dependencies are installed: `npm install`
-2. Try running with the environment variable: `ALCHEMY_API_KEY=your_api_key npm run dev`
-3. You might need Sepolia ETH to execute transactions - get some from [https://sepoliafaucet.com/](https://sepoliafaucet.com/)
+2. You might need Sepolia ETH to execute transactions - get some from [https://sepoliafaucet.com/](https://sepoliafaucet.com/)

 ## What This Demo Does